 6.1 Application

 A written application shall be filed with the Commission to perform activities that may impact resource areas protected by this bylaw.
-No activities shall commence without receiving and complying with a permit issued pursuant to this bylaw.
+No activities under the jurisdiction of this bylaw shall commence without receiving and complying with a permit, Order of Conditions, or Determination of Applicability issued pursuant to this bylaw.

 The application shall include such information and plans deemed necessary by the Commission to describe proposed activities and their effects on the resource areas protected by this bylaw.
-The Commission may accept as the application and plans under this bylaw any application and plans filed under the Wetlands Protection Act (G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00) where they are sufficient to meet the requirements of the bylaw and any regulations promulgated thereto.
-The Commission may require additional materials or information in addition to the plans and specifications required to be filed by an applicant under the Wetlands Protection Act (G.L.
-Ch.
+The Commission may accept as the application and plans under this bylaw any application and plans filed under the Wetlands Protection Act (G.L. c.
+131 §40) and regulations (310 CMR 10.00) where they are sufficient to meet the requirements of the bylaw and any regulations promulgated thereunder.
+The Commission may require additional materials or information in addition to the plans and specifications required to be filed by an applicant under the Wetlands Protection Act (G.L. c.
 131 §40) and regulations (310 CMR 10.00), in order to fulfill the requirements of this bylaw.

 6.2 Request for Determination of Applicability (RDA)

-Any person desiring to know whether or not a proposed activity or an area is subject to this bylaw may request, in writing, a determination from the Commission.
-The Commission shall accept a Request for Determination of Applicability (RDA) under the Wetlands Protection Act (G.L.
-Ch.
+Any person desiring to know whether or not a proposed activity or an area is subject to this bylaw may request, in writing, a Determination of Applicability from the Commission.
+The Commission shall accept a Request for Determination of Applicability (RDA) under the Wetlands Protection Act (G.L. c.
 131 §40) as a request under this bylaw.
-Such a request for determination shall contain information and plans specified by the regulations of the Commission.
-The Commission shall make a determination as to whether or not this bylaw applies to a specific situation prior to the filing of a written notice of intent under the provisions hereof.
-Any person desiring only to certify limits of resource areas on site shall file an Abbreviated Notice of Resource Area Delineation (ANRAD).
+Such RDA shall contain information and plans specified by the regulations of the Commission.
+Any person desiring only to confirm delineations of resource area(s) on site shall file an Abbreviated Notice of Resource Area Delineation (ANRAD).

 6.3 Abbreviated Notice of Resource Area Delineation (ANRAD)

-Any person desiring to certify, for purposes of this bylaw, the limits of resource areas on a site may file an Abbreviated Notice of Resource Area Delineation (ANRAD).
+Any person desiring to confirm, for purposes of this bylaw, the limits of resource areas on a site may file an Abbreviated Notice of Resource Area Delineation (ANRAD).
 This application shall include such information and plans as are set forth in the regulations of the Commission to describe and define the wetland resource areas.
-The Commission shall accept an Abbreviated Notice of Resource Area Delineation (ANRAD) under the Wetlands Protection Act (G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00) as a request under this bylaw.
+The Commission shall accept an ANRAD under the Wetlands Protection Act (G.L. c.
+131 §40) and regulations (310 CMR 10.00) as an ANRAD under this bylaw.

 6.4 Fees

 At the time of an application, the applicant shall pay a filing fee specified in the regulations of the Commission.
-The fee is in addition to that required by the Wetlands Protection Act (G.L.
-Ch.
+The fee is in addition to that required by the Wetlands Protection Act (G.L. c.
 131 §40) and regulations (310 CMR 10.00).

 6.5 Fee Waiver